One year ago

 I am blessed by our baby boy, Dietrich Thomas Caswell, on a daily basis.
 I still have to share exciting things from worlds apart.
 I see so much of Peter when Dietrich smiles and laughs.
 I can hardly wait to be a family together again.

 I am staying with family for the holidays.
 My parents love having Dietrich and me around all the time.
-In a few weeks we will spend some time with Peter’s family as well, before heading back to Colorado.
+In a few weeks, we will spend some time with Peter’s family as well, before heading back to Colorado.
 I told several people when we left that we were “flying south for the winter”.
-This past week hasn’t proven to be much of an improvement, except that we aren’t snowed in like we could be there.
+This past week hasn’t proven to be much of an improvement, except that we aren’t snowed in as we could be there.

 We are financially secure, with fewer lingering debts.
 If only we could get the Army to start paying back Peter’s loans like they agreed to do when he signed his contract.
 Perhaps that’s a rant for another time.